hongyusu/ProteinFunctionPrediction/README.md

 # Empirical evaluation

+## Support vector machines

 ## Setup

-1. Linear SVM is used as baseline learner.
-In particular, we use SVM implementation from libSVM package.
+1. Linear SVM is used as the baseline learner.
+In particular, we use SVM implementation from [libSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
 1. We select for each input feature a SVM margin slack (C) parameter from the range {0.01,0.1,1,10,100}.
 1. Parameter selection procedure is baed on 5000 randomly selected proteins from the original dataset.
 1. After parametere selection, the best SVM C parameter is applied to train a SVM classifier.